NuclearTalent/NuclearOQS2020/index.md

 ## General conditions
-As for previous TALENT schools, the lodging of participants will be covered.
+As for previous TALENT schools, the lodging and board of students will be covered.
 Participants will be free to explore Seattle during the weekends.
 See the application link provided below for details.

 ## Apply